By Ann-Marie Adams, Ph.D. | @annmarieadams

-With only one day left to sign up for the Affordable Care Act, opponents are still removing logic and common sense from arguments that tout the ACA as unsound.
+With only one day left to sign up for the Affordable Care Act, opponents are still removing common sense from the morass they call arguments to oppose the ACA and label the policy unsound.
 Basically, they don’t want to subsidize insurance premiums for Americans on the government exchange.

 This debate, seen as another attempt to gut the law, comes weeks after the Congressional Budget Office released a report that says the ACA, or Obamacare, would nix 2.3 million jobs.
 According to some, this would shake the foundation of the American economy.
 Most recently, a divided federal appeals judge said it was “an unmitigated disaster.”